 Antirheumatic plants for arthritis

 Antirheumatic plants are those plants that help prevent the occurrence of rheumatic diseases because they have in their composition antirheumatic components.
 Among them mention the following: ascorbic acid, salicylic acid, anisic acid, thymol, cineole, menthol, lupeol or tryptophan.
-Using these plants is often a good way to prevent the occurrence of rheumatic diseases) (More information about antirheumatic plants)
+Using these plants is often a good way to prevent the occurrence of rheumatic diseases) (More information about antirheumatic plants).

-More information about arthritis natural treatment.
+More information about arthritis remedies.